-How Do I Remember Which Instagram Hashtags to Use?
+How Do I Remember Which Top Instagram Hashtags to Use?

 There are a few apps out there that will automatically identify hashtags to use in certain categories like food, plants, travel and more.
 I quite like Tailwind for scheduling Instagram posts and hashtag research (I also use it for Pinterest).

-You may also copy hashtags you like into the notes section of your phone and refer to it as you’re posting.
-I know people who have hashtags listed by category in notes that they cut and paste into Instagram as necessary.
+However, many people I know forego apps and simply store hashtags on their mobile phones.
+Make a list of hashtags that you like in the notes section of your phone and refer to it as you’re posting.
+I know people who have hashtags listed by category in notes that they copy and paste into Instagram as necessary.

 Or you could just wing it — which I actually do fairly frequently.